-Stall Event Recovery Template Pilot Flying - Immediately do the following at first indication of a stall (aerodynamic buffe buffeting, reduced roll stability and aileron effectiveness, visual or aural cues and warnings, reduced elevator (pitch) authority, inability to maintain altitude or arrest rate of descent, stick shaker activation (if installed)). - during any flight phases except at lift-off.
+Stall Event Recovery Template Pilot Flying - Immediately do the following at first indication of a stall (aerodynamic buffeting, reduced roll stability and aileron effectiveness, visual or aural cues and warnings, reduced elevator (pitch) authority, inability to maintain altitude or arrest rate of descent, stick shak shaker activation (if installed)). - during any flight phases except at lift-off.
 Pilot Flying (PF) Pilot Monitoring (PM) 1.
 AUTOPILOT - DISCONNECT (a large out-of-trim condition could be encountered when the autopilot is disconnected) 2.
 AUTOTHRUST/AUTOTHROTTLE - OFF MONITOR

-3. a) NOSE DOWN PITCH CONTROL apply until stall warning is eliminated airspeed and attitude b) NOSE DOWN PITCH TRIM (as needed) throughout the (reduce the angle of attack (AOA) whilst accepting the recovery and resulting loss) ANNOUNCE 4.
-BANK - WINGS LEVEL any continued 5.
-THRUST - ADJUST (as needed) divergence (Thrust reduction for aeroplanes with underwing mounted engines may be needed) 6.
-SPEEDBRAKES/SPOILERS - RETRACT 7.
-When airspeed is sufficiently increasing - RECOVERY to level flight (Avoid the secondary stall due to premature recovery or excessive G-loading) (2) N ose-high and Nose-low recovery exercises
+3. a) NOSE DOWN PITCH CONTROL apply until stall warning is eliminated b) NOSE DOWN PITCH TRIM (as needed) (reduce the angle of attack (AOA) whilst accepting the resulting leas) airspeed and attitude throughout the recovery and ANNOUNCE

+resulting loss)

+4. BANK - WINGS LEVEL any continued

+5. THRUST - ADJUST (as needed) divergence

+(Thrust reduction for aeroplanes with underwing

+mounted engines may be needed)

+6. SPEEDBRAKES/SPOILERS - RETRACT

+7. When airspeed is sufficiently increasing - RECOVERY

+to level flight

+(Avoid the secondary stall due to premature recovery or

+excessive G-loading)

+(2) Nose-high and Nose-low recovery exercises